Bill Gates says he is stepping down from Micr... | Taiwan News

-Microsoft co-founder Bill Gates said Friday (March 13) he is stepping down from the company’s board to focus on philanthropy.
+REDMOND, Wash.
+(AP) — Microsoft co-founder Bill Gates said Friday he is stepping down from the company's board to focus on philanthropy.

 Gates was Microsoft's CEO until 2000 and since then has gradually scaled back his involvement in the company he started with Paul Allen in 1975.